th2-net/th2-conn-generic/README.md

 NOTE: please, make sure that the folder which contains the subproject and the project name in Gradle are the same.

 ## Connect parameters and supported services types

 Each connect can support several service types and each one can have its own parameters to configure.
 You can find the description for the available service types and their configurable parameters within subprojects folder.

 ## Release notes

+### 4.0.2

++ fixed bug: proto subscriber used th2 transport pin
++ fixed "IllegalStateException: Property "eventId" has not been set"

 ### 4.0.1